 Temperatures everywhere are off the charts.
 We hear that record highs are rampant in the southwest, not just daily highs, but all-time highs.
 2016 was the warmest year on Earth in recorded history.
 We hear that it’s not just here, but it’s happening around the globe: men in France are wearing skirts to help deal with the unbearable heat; a forest fire in Portugal, where forest fires are a new thing in the past 10 years, has killed dozens of people; and London, England saw a 94˚F day in June.
 It’s no wonder we’re getting angrier, and meaner, and lazier.
 But it seems like people can get used to just about anything.

-In this country, where so much of religion appears to be intent upon (where a top agenda item of the religious right is) getting that pesky “evolution thing” out of the way of Faith-with-a-capital-F, a huge majority of the population is totally unaware of what our sun is, what it does apart from lighting our days, and how it actually does so.
+In this country, where so much of religion appears to be intent upon getting that pesky “evolution thing” out of the way of Faith-with-a-capital-F, a huge majority of the population is totally unaware of what our sun is, what it does apart from lighting our days, and how it actually does so.
 It’s a black hole that has spun its way into many of our schools, where science is only acceptable when it can coexist with a literal interpretation of the Bible: the earth is only 6000 years old (based on six busy days and a bunch of begettings), mankind was created in the Garden of Eden, and the Sun added as an afterthought.
 The astronomical history of our planet doesn’t exist.
 The eons of light and dark that brought life to organisms and destroyed them as easily didn’t exist.
 The biblical concept of Creationism has wormed its way into textbooks while the very Bible itself is well along its way to becoming one, if the religious right continues its infiltration of the U.S. government.
 To those who hold literal beliefs that a virgin can give birth, that a mere mortal can carry under his arms golden tablets that had to weigh about 1000 lbs each, or that (of you’re male) there are a thousand virgins awaiting you after death, well, it might not even seem too far fetched to believe that the earth is flat, despite the existence of visual evidence to prove otherwise.
 It’s not difficult to convince them that the danger is dramatically overstated by tree hugging, socialist atheists, and that it will cost too much in money and jobs to reduce greenhouse gas emissions.
 Dollars and education comprise the most potent recipe for either ignorance or intelligence, depending on the way they’re stirred.

 For us, living out in the elements, it’s impossible not to notice the change in the meteorological patterns of familiar places.
 Spring and Fall, historically ideal climbing seasons in most areas, are significantly shorter than they once were.
 Higher elevation “summer crags” aren’t quite the respite from the heat they used to be.
 The dogged persistence of the El Niño three years and running has strongly diluted the accuracy of long-term forecasts.